Security Camera Field of View: What It Is and Why It Matters

 Are you willing to sacrifice coverage for clarity?
 Are you willing to sacrifice clarity for coverage?
 What are your needs?

 A camera’s field of view is not an independent variable.
-The size of the lens, the physical distance between the camera and subject, mounting height, and placement all affect it.
+The size of the lens, the physical distance between the camera and the subject, mounting height, and placement all affect it.
 Your job—or the job of the security personnel you hire—is to consider them all.

 Maximize whatever security camera field of view you have, and you’ll maximize your overall protection.